webgptorg/book/CORE.md

 ## Organization

 Organization groups together workflows, workforce, knowledge, instruments, and actions into one package.
-Entities in one organization can share resources _(= import resources from each other)_.
+Entities in one organization can share resources _(i.e. import workflows, teams, personas, knowledge, instruments and actions from each other)_.

 Each organization has unique URL, for example `https://promptbook.studio/my-cool-project/`.